-The Famous Circus House Was Purchased At Auction.
-Now It’s Headed For Restoration
+The Famous Circus House Was Purchased At Auction And Now This Couple Is Fixing It Up

 Brush off your history books, friends.
 We’re going back in time.